bigchaindb/bigchaindb/docs/server/source/appendices/docker-on-mac.md

 in Docker for Mac than Docker for other platforms.
 Also, we do not use mac for our development and testing. :)

-This page may not be up to date woth various settings and docker updates at all the times.
+This page may not be up to date with various settings and docker updates at all the times.

-These steps work as of this writing (2017.Mar.09) and might break in the future with updates to docker on mac.
+These steps work as of this writing (2017.Mar.09) and might break in the future with updates to Docker for mac.
 Community contribution to make BigchainDB run on Docker for Mac will always be welcome.